 For a deeper dive into how deal structure affects every section of the definitive agreement, see our complete business purchase agreement guide and our overview of M&A deal structures.

-The Wrong Structure Can Cost You Hundreds of Thousands
+The Wrong Structure Can Cost You More Than the Attorney Fee

-Deal structure determines your tax position, liability exposure, and closing complexity for years after the deal closes.
+Deal structure determines tax position, liability exposure, and closing complexity for years after closing.
+Alex Lubyansky structures every transaction to optimize your outcome, not the other side's.

 Related Guides